 "A few weeks after the transplant, we went out to dinner and our waitress just flipped out," Valadez says.
 "She said, 'I've been praying for you and praying for you, and look, you're here with a new heart.'
 It was incredible."

 These days, Valadez is concentrating on spending time with family.
-She hopes to plan a trip to a local theme park with all of her children and grandchildren.

 "I have nothing bad to say about the journey the Lord took me on to get a heart," Valadez says.
 "I have nothing to complain about.
 I'm so blessed."